Funded Trader Earns $10k Payout!

 I wish I knew that psychology was 1000x more important than technical analysis.
 I spent the first few years spending way too much time on the charts, even after I understood the basic concepts of technical analysis.
 I wish I could go back in time, and focus on the process and emotions of trading

-What is a hard lesson that trading has taught you?
+What is a hard lesson that simulated trading has taught you?

 It taught me that things can go bad very quickly.
 There were times that I was up $5,000 and by the end of the day the account would be gone.
 I learned that it’s gotta be slow and steady, and if you think you’re going to hit the lottery on every trade, you’re not going to get anywhere!